 One of Europe’s first universities, Paris university heavily influenced the early teaching at both of England’s leading teaching centres, and many of the country’s tutors and students had already attended the famed French institution.

 One example of how Paris influenced Oxford and Cambridge is the Lenten Determination.
 This process - named because it was a determination of how much had been learnt and took place during Lent - was specifically designed for a Bachelor of Arts and was concluded when a chancellor or president at the university evaluated a student’s knowledge.
 Oxford University introduced its owner version this just a couple of years after the system was created in Paris.

-Oxford University introduced its own determination only a couple of years since Paris set up its system.
-Though Oxford does not appear to have had any ‘proper’ degree exams during medieval England.
-Students would be presented to their college chancellor before swearing an oath that they had read particular books on the subject, then nine tutors would have to confirm on behalf of each student’s subject ability.
-The student would be required to present a case on an academic subject in front of a Master of Arts who was typically an Augustinian monk.
-It is believed that Oxford did not have a set board of examiners.
+However, there is nothing to suggest Oxford had any structured degree exams in place during the medieval period.
+Instead, students would be presented to the college chancellor, to whom they would swear an oath that they had read particular books, before nine tutors would confirm the student’s ability.
+The student would also be required to present a case on a particular subject in front of a Master of Arts, who was commonly an Augustian monk.

 See also: Medieval Education

 "Medieval Studies".
 HistoryLearning.com.
-2015.
+2024.
 Web.